ethereumproject/volunteer/README.md

 help new volunteers, but there is no strict leadership heirachy.
 Instead of a chain of command, I propose we operate on a merit system, you are judged only on your code & discussion contributions, not your age, race, gender, sex, nationality or anything else, just the code you commit.
 You do not even need to own any Ethereum classic, if you have a good idea or a well reasoned contribution, that is all that matters.
-Any donations received will be fairly distributed among active volunteers.

 If you see anything that needs to be fixed and you are capable, please fix it.
 Create a local fork, make the change and submit a pull